Myau5x/Get_and_clean_rpj/CodeBook.md

 `activity` - contains names of activity

-`mean_v` - features that contains  measurements on the mean  for some measurement.
+`mean_v` - numeric vector of features that contains  measurements on the mean  for some measurement.

-`std_v`  -  features that contains  measurements on the standart deviation  for some measurement
+`std_v`  - numeric vector of  features that contains  measurements on the standart deviation  for some measurement

 `features` - contains names of features that means only measurements on the mean  or standart deviation for some measurement.